Navigate to top

 • Less maintenance

-The further development of power from land should entail a degree of overcapacity, thus enabling any future electrified boats to be recharged.
+The further development of power from land should entail a degree of overcapacity, thus enabling electrified boats to be recharged.

 More than 80 % of our sites now run on power from land, on remaining sites where the infrastructure is insufficient for land-based electricity, Lerøy Seafood Group is developing hybrid solutions that allow for up to 30% more efficient use of fossil fuels at each site.